shikhar-systems/privacy-signal-systems/signal-watch/attribution-signal/not-set-in-medium-or-campaign/README.md

-# 🎯 `not set` in Medium or Campaign (GA4/GTM)
+# 🎯 RCA Candidate – `(not set)` in GA4 Medium or Campaign

-This is one of the most common attribution bugs observed across ecommerce and digital platforms — and it silently destroys campaign ROI clarity.
+One of the most silently destructive attribution bugs in modern marketing analytics.
+`(not set)` appears in `session_medium`, `session_campaign`, or `source` fields — and erases the ability to track ROI.

 ---

-## 🚨 What Happens
+## 🚨 What’s Going Wrong

-- `(not set)` appears in `session_medium`, `session_campaign`, or `source`
-- Typically caused by:
+This issue typically shows up when:

-  - UTMs being dropped during redirect
+- UTMs are dropped during redirect (e.g., vanity → destination)
-  - UTMs overwritten by misfired tags
-  - Delayed GTM trigger on page load
-- Frequently seen in:
+- Tags overwrite UTM parameters before GA4 reads them
+- GTM fires too late due to heavy consent layers or slow DOM

+Most common environments:

-  - Vanity URLs
+- Branded/shortened URLs (e.g., mysite.link/deal → mysite.com)
-  - Third-party clickthroughs
-  - Interstitial pages or consent layers
+- Third-party tools or CRMs inserting interstitials
+- Single Page Apps with reload or hashchange quirks

 ---

-## 💣 Why It’s a Problem
+## 💣 Why It Matters

-- Wipes out critical attribution data in GA4
-- Makes it impossible for marketing to justify spend
-- Affects funnel analysis, channel optimization, and ROAS tracking
+- Attribution blind spots — marketing ROI vanishes
+- Channel optimization breaks — media spend looks wasted
+- GA4 reports become misleading — decision-makers lose trust

 ---

-## ✅ What Was Done
+## 🛠️ What We Built to Catch & Prevent It

-- Built a **real-time UTM validator** inside GTM (via custom JS + Lookup Table)
+- ✅ A **Real-Time UTM Validator** (custom JS + GTM Lookup Table)
-- Implemented **fallback logic** to preserve UTMs in cookies across redirects
+- ✅ A **UTM Fallback Mechanism** (preserves values via cookie/sessionStorage)
-- Set up **Tag Assistant alerts** to catch when UTMs are missing or overwritten
+- ✅ **Tag Assistant alerts** when `utm_campaign`, `utm_medium`, or `source` is missing

 ---

-## ⏳ RCA Potential
+## ⏳ RCA Promotion Status

-This bug has been promoted into full RCA form under:
+This issue has been promoted into formal RCA investigation under:

-📁 `/use-cases/ecommerce/gtm-ga4-signal-break/not-set-campaign-medium/`
+📁 `/use-cases/ecommerce/RCA/03-not-set-campaign-medium/`

+(If not yet published, it’s tracked in `/RCA-BACKLOG.md`)

 ---